kleros/erc-792/docs/implementing-a-complex-arbitrable.rst

 We first start by removing global state variables and defining ``TX`` struct.
 Each instance of this struct will represent a transaction thus will have transaction specific variables instead of globals.
-We will store transactions inside ``txs`` array.
-And will create new transactions via ``newTransaction`` function.
+We stored transactions inside ``txs`` array.
+And created new transactions via ``newTransaction`` function.

 ``newTransaction`` function simply takes transaction specific information and push a ``TX`` into ``txs``.
 This ``txs`` array is append-only, we will never remove any item.
-Having this, we will uniquely identify each transaction by their index in the array.
+Having this, we uniquely identify each transaction by their index in the array.

-Next, we update all the functions with transaction specific variables instead of globals.
+Next, we updated all the functions with transaction specific variables instead of globals.
 Changes are merely adding ``tx.`` prefixes in front of expressions.

-We don't ``send(address(this).balance)`` now as the contract balance includes funds from all transactions.
-Instead we store deposited fee amounts and use following expression: ``tx.payer.send(tx.value + tx.payerFeeDeposit);``.
+We also stored fee deposits for each party, as the smart contract now has balances for multiple transactions we can't ``send(address(this).balance)``.
+Instead we used ``tx.payer.send(tx.value + tx.payerFeeDeposit);`` if ``payer`` wins and ``tx.payee.send(tx.value + tx.payeeFeeDeposit);`` if ``payee`` wins.

+Notice that ``rule`` function has no transaction ID parameter but we need to obtain transaction details of given dispute.
+We achieved this by storing transaction ID for respective dispute ID as ``disputeIDtoTXID``.
+Just after dispute creation (inside ``depositArbitrationFeeForPayee``) we store this relation with ``disputeIDtoTXID[tx.disputeID] = _txID;`` statement.

-Good job, now we have an escrow contract which can handle multiple transactions between different parties and arbitrators.
+Good job!
+Now we have an escrow contract which can handle multiple transactions between different parties and arbitrators.